mph-/lcapy/doc/circuits.rst

 analysed by considering the effect of each independent current and voltage source in isolation and summing the results.

+Lcapy's algorithm for solving a circuit is:
-If reactive components are found to have initial conditions, then the circuit is analysed as an initial value problem using Laplace methods.
+1. If a capacitor or inductor is found to have initial conditions, then the circuit is analysed as an initial value problem using Laplace methods.
 In this case, the sources are ignored for :math:`t<0` and the result is ony known for :math:`t\ge 0`.
+2. If there are no capacitors and inductors and if none of the independent sources are specified in the s-domain, then time-domain analysis is performed.

-If the circuit has no initial conditions, Lcapy analyses all the independent sources and splits them into DC, AC, transient, and noise categories.
-The circuit is then analysed separately for each category and the results are combined.
+3. Finally, Lcapy tries to decompose the sources into DC, AC, transient, and noise components.
+The circuit is analysed for each source category using the appropriate transform domain (phasors for AC, s-domain for transients) and the results are added.

+If there are noise sources, these are considered independently since they are assumed to be uncorrelated.

 DC analysis
 -----------